 He is a past President of the International Academy of Trial Lawyers, a Fellow in the American College of Trial Lawyers, a Fellow of the American Board of Trial Advocacy, a Fellow of the International Society of Barristers, and a member of the American Law Institute.
 He is a member of the Lawyer Pilots Bar Association, the International Society of Air Safety Investigators, and has authored two chapters in Kreindler’s Aviation Accident Law for Matthew Bender & Company, Inc., on “Military Accidents” and “Air Traffic Control Negligence”.
-He has extensive MDL and class action experience, most recently being local counsel in a 203 million dollar settlement in Miami.
+He has extensive multi-district litigation and class action experience, most recently being local counsel in a 203 million dollar settlement in Miami.

 The former city attorney of North Miami Beach, Florida and an in-house municipal attorney since 1988, Darcee Siegel currently serves as a Florida Supreme Court certified civil mediator.
 She recently concluded her third year on the ABA Board of Governors, where she has served on the Governors’ Executive Committee the last two years and this past year was chair of the Profession, Public Service & Diversity Committee.